logambigaik/DataScience/Housing Project/notes.md

 corr_price_vol, p = pearsonr(df['AveragePrice'], df['Total Volume'])
 print(corr_price_vol)

+"""
-"""The Pearson correlation coefficient is approximately -.19.
+The Pearson correlation coefficient is approximately -.19.
 This is very low, and indicates no linear relationship between these variables.
 The scatterplot of Price versus sales shows two distinct clusters.
-It may be worth investigating these clusters independently in another round of evaluation."""
+It may be worth investigating these clusters independently in another round of evaluation.
+"""
 ```

 <img width="600" height="682" alt="image" src="https://github.com/user-attachments/assets/2abdc05b-de7b-460c-84eb-8145d7cd771d" />